Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - You can select perks only on even levels.
 Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.

 - **Shimmering Objects - Why do some objects shimmer?**
   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.
-The benefits of PBR far outweigh this negative, however.

 - **Size - Why is Uranium Fever so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.
 See [Optional Clean Up](https://uraniumfever.net/docs/setupinstructions#-optional---enabling-the-performance-profile-) for ways to save space.